SWT-Bench: Testing and Validating Real-World Bug-Fixes with Code Agents: Automatic Test Generation

 \paf uses our \zsp prompting scheme to generate 5 proposal tests and then uses an oracle to pick the best one.
 While this is of course not practical in a real-world setting, it allows us to assess the potential of the LLM to generate good test cases given an effective selection mechanism.

 \libro \citep{KangYY23}, is the current state-of-the-art for LLM-based test generation.
-Similar to \paf it generates multiple proposal tests.
+Similar to \paf it generates multiple proposal tests using \zsp prompting.
 However, instead of using an oracle, it combines multiple heuristics to select the best test cases.
 In particular, it runs all generated tests and then selects the one inducing an error that is most similar to the problem description.
-This permits not only checking whether a generated diff is valid and the proposed test fails on the original codebase but also selecting the most relevant test case.
-As Libro was originally proposed for Java, we adapt it to our Python setting.
+This permits not only checking whether a generated diff is well-formed and the proposed test fails on the original codebase but also selecting the most relevant test case.
+As \libro was originally proposed for Java, we adapt it to our Python setting, as detailed in \cref{app:adapting_libro}.

-\paragraph{Adapting LIBRO to our Setting} Kang et al. \citep{KangYY23} originally proposed \libro for an evaluation in a pass@k setting.
-There, it is useful to rank all generated tests to improve performance at $k>1$.
-As we only consider pass@1, we drop ranking components irrelevant for the top-1 test in our reimplementation.
-Further, \libro includes heuristics for importing missing dependencies and inserting tests into the correct classes.
-While effective in Java, this is superfluous for Python, where tests can be added outside classes and dependency imports are (empirically) correctly generated by the LLM.
-We thus also drop these components.

-\libro clusters test cases based on whether the generated execution trace matches the issue description.
-As exact matching is often not applicable for the unstructured issue descriptions, we measure the similarity between the error message and the issue description by extracting the execution trace of the generated test cases and querying the same LLM used for test generation to judge whether they relate to the same issue.
-Depending on its answer, we obtain two clusters and choose the shortest result of the preferred cluster.